Ranganath Misra: Career

-1984 anti-Sikh riots
+1984 anti-Sikh riot report

-Ranganath Misra was the sole member of the Justice Ranganath Misra Commission of Inquiry, a commission that headed the investigation of 1984 anti-Sikh riots and produced a report.
+Ranganath Misra was the sole member of the Justice Ranganath Misra Commission of Inquiry, a commission that headed the investigation of 1984 anti-Sikh riots and gave its report in 1986.
 Jagjit Singh Aurora, the former General Officer Commanding-in-Chief of the Indian Army and a member of the Citizen's Justice Committee, commented that "The terms of reference of the commission were biased against the victims, the victims were forced to come to the investigation with the burden of proof on them".
 He indicted 19 workers of the Congress Party who were charged by the People's Union for Civil Liberties of having abetted the riots, but gave clean chit to the Congress Party.

+National Commission for Religious and Linguistic Minorities

+The National Commission for Religious and Linguistic Minorities was constituted by the Government of India on 29 October 2004 to examine various issues related to linguistic and religious minorities in India.
+The commission was chaired by Justice Misra, who also lent it its eponymous name, Ranganath Misra Commission.
+The commission submitted its report on 21 May 2007, wherein it recommended Scheduled Caste reservation for Dalit converts to Christianity and Islam.

 Retirement and death

 He served as the Chief Scout of the All India Boy Scouts Association since 1992.
 He became the first Chairman of the National Human Rights Commission of India in 1993.
 He was member of Rajya Sabha from 1998 to 2004 from the Congress Party headed by Sonia Gandhi.

 After prolonged illness, Ranganath Misra died on 13 September 2012 at a private hospital in Bhubaneswar.
 He was survived by his wife Sumitra Misra and grandson Anand Misra.